Prosthetist and orthotist guidelines

 What we can pay for

-We can pay for your P&O services if they have been approved in writing.
-We can pay for:
+We can help pay for P&O services if they have been approved in writing.
+We can help pay for:

 - initial, standard, long and prolonged consultations